 In the absence of the cavity, this interaction is conventionally normal-ordered with respect to the vacuum~\cite{cohen-tannoudji_photons_1997,altland_condensed_2023}.
 However, it should be emphasized that this interaction depends on the boundary conditions imposed by the cavity on the total electric field, ${\hat{\bm E}}$.
 In general, an image charge distribution must be introduced to generate the required longitudinal part, ${\hat{\bm E}}_L$, in the Coulomb gauge~\cite{power_quantum_1982}.

 In order to construct a tight-binding model, we would like to decompose the electron field onto a basis which is sufficiently localized at the atomic scale.
-We can assume that electrons are subject to a periodic lattice potential, $V(\bm{x})$, for which we can construct an orthonormal basis of Wannier functions, $w_{\ell}(\bm{x})$.
-This field is decomposed as
+We can assume that electrons are subject to a periodic lattice potential, $V(\bm{x})$, and that we can construct an orthonormal basis of Wannier functions, $w_{\ell}(\bm{x})$.
+The electron field is decomposed as